bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s look at the growth of NPM over the years: you can definitely see by the red line that it\'s above everything else.
+Let&apos;s look at the growth of NPM over the years: you can definitely see by the red line that it&apos;s above everything else.
 Specifically here, we have a package manager for Ruby on Rails, a package manager for PHP, a package manager for GO, which is a Google initiative and a package manager for CPAN, which is Perl.
 There is nothing growing as NPM.
-So, you\'re on the safe side if you start coding now with Node.
+So, you&apos;re on the safe side if you start coding now with Node.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 140  (84) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">